gnif/LookingGlass/doc/build.rst

 .. warning::

-   Do not just blindly install the list below, check if you are using PipeWire or PulseAudio and adjust the list accordingly.
-Installing PipeWire libraries on a PulseAudio system will result in a broken partial PipeWire install.

-   If you are not already using PipeWire we highly recommend you upgrade, Looking Glass does not support audio input (microphone) with PulseAudio.
+   The command below builds both PipeWire and PulseAudio playback backends.
+   Omit one development package only when also disabling its backend in CMake.
+   Microphone recording requires PipeWire; the current PulseAudio backend is playback-only.

 .. code:: bash

-   apt-get install binutils cmake fonts-dejavu-core libdw-dev libfontconfig-dev \
+   apt-get install binutils cmake make fonts-dejavu-core libdw-dev \
-   libunwind-dev gcc g++ pkg-config libegl-dev libgl-dev libgles-dev \
+   libfontconfig-dev libgmp-dev libunwind-dev gcc g++ pkg-config \
+   libegl-dev libgl-dev libgles-dev libspice-protocol-dev nettle-dev \
-   libspice-protocol-dev nettle-dev libx11-dev libxcursor-dev libxi-dev libxinerama-dev \
+   libx11-dev libxcursor-dev libxfixes-dev libxi-dev libxinerama-dev \
-   libxpresent-dev libxss-dev libxkbcommon-dev libwayland-dev \
+   libxpresent-dev libxrandr-dev libxss-dev libxkbcommon-dev \
+   libwayland-bin libwayland-dev \
-   libpipewire-0.3-dev libpulse-dev libsamplerate0-dev
+   libpipewire-0.3-dev libpulse-dev libsamplerate0-dev \
+   libusbredirparser-dev

 You may omit some dependencies if you disable the feature which requires them when running :ref:`cmake <client_building>`.